 - Dosage calculation is considered a lab skill.
 Skill mastery is assessed by math tests. - 2.
-Students must pass the math tests in NURS 125, 172, 271, and 272.
+Students must pass the math tests in NURS 125, 172, 271, and 273.
 The passing grade for each math test is 90%. - 3.
 Students may use simple calculators for dosage calculation. - 4.
 Students will have three (3) opportunities in each course to pass the math test.
 Re-tests will not be the same test as the original test. - 5.
-If a student is unsuccessful in their first attempt at the math test, they must meet with their Clinical/Lab Instructor to develop a remediation plan.
+If a student is unsuccessful in their first attempt at the math test, they must meet with their Faculty/Clinical/Lab Instructor to develop a remediation plan.
 This remediation plan should include required attendance at math workshops.
 The remediation plan is documented on a referral form.

-- Students unsuccessful in their attempts at the math test in NURS 125 may attend clinical.
-Students unsuccessful in their first or second attempt at the math test in NURS 172, 271, or 272 can attend clinical, but may not administer medications in the clinical setting.
+- 6. Students unsuccessful in their attempts at the math test in NURS 125 may attend 171 clinical.
+Students unsuccessful in their first or second attempt at the math test in NURS 172, 271, or 273 can attend clinical, but may not administer medications in the clinical setting.
 Students will be marked as unprepared for clinical. - 7.
-Students are required to meet with the full-time course faculty before attempting Math Test #3. - Students unsuccessful upon their third attempt at the math test should make an appointment with the Director of Nursing to discuss educational options.
-Any additional remediation is made by faculty in consultation with the Director of Nursing. - 9.
+Students are required to meet with the full-time course faculty before attempting Math Test #3. - 8.
+Successful completion of the math exam with a score of 90% or more is a course requirement for NURS 125, 172, 271 and 273.
+Failure to meet the math requirement will result in a course failure. - Students unsuccessful upon their third attempt at the math test may make an appointment with the Director of Nursing to discuss educational options.
+Any additional remediation is made by faculty in consultation with the Director of Nursing. - 10.
 Math tests must be passed by the date identified in course-specific materials.
-If a passing grade has not been achieved by the specified date, either because of unsuccessful attempts or missed appointments, the student may not pass medications in the clinical setting and will continue to be marked as unprepared for clinical. - 10.
+If a passing grade has not been achieved by the specified date, either because of unsuccessful attempts or missed appointments, the student may not pass medications in the clinical setting and will continue to be marked as unprepared for clinical. - 11.
 If the student shows a pattern of "unprepared for clinical" or exceeds the number of allowed clinical make-up days, the student will receive an F at the end of the semester.